DavidWells/serverless-workshop/_instructor/core-concepts/7-using-multiple-stages/README.md

     Note that the `sls info` needs the `--stage` flag to pull back the correct `prod` information

 3. In `serverless.yml`, add a `custom` block and define a `stage` property.
-Set that property to a serverless ${variable} with a default value of 'dev'
+Set that property to a serverless `${variable, defaultValue}` with a default value of 'dev'

 4. In `serverless.yml`, set the stage key to the custom.stage value set in previous step

 5. In `serverless.yml`, set an environment variable that uses the serverless file variable syntax to grab a file name with the current stage in it.
 Example `config.dev.json`.
-Hint this uses nested variables
+Hint this uses nested variables http://bit.ly/2AHvkKO
 <!-- AUTO-GENERATED-CONTENT:END -->